shubhamg14/Pharmacy-Counting/README.md

     - csv_reader.py - This file contains methods to read input text file as a CSV, method to arrange columns in desired output format and method to write final output to a text file.

-    - data_manager.py - This file contains method to aggregate same drug cost through unique prescribers and then a method to aggregate unique drug cost through all prescribers.
+    - data_manager.py - This file contains method to aggregate same drug cost for each unique prescribers and then a method to aggregate unique drug cost through all prescribers.

     NOTE: All the above code files have been commented to give an insight as to what each function does
 - input